-App Store Optimization (ASO) Checklist
+App Store Optimization (ASO) Checklist for 2020

 When it comes to getting things done, mobile apps have become the go-to.
 When people need to find a new app they head right to the app store on their device, where there are apps for pretty much everything.
 Your app is probably there too, but with so much competition how can you make sure the people who actually need it find it?

 That’s where App Store Optimization comes in.
 ASO (for short) is a set of techniques that help you take advantage of how Apple's and Google's search algorithms work to ensure your app shows up where it's most relevant, giving it more visibility and more downloads.